-I grew up in a small town in the suburbs of New York City, but began my university education at Georgetown University’s Walsh School of Foreign Service analyzing the diversity of different societies and the complex ways in which they interact.
+I grew up in a small town in the suburbs of New York City, but began my university studies in Washington, at Georgetown University’s Walsh School of Foreign Service.
 While deeply interested in a variety of humanistic and social science methodologies, I nonetheless found myself repeatedly explaining international processes and situations with reference to the past.
 It was a trend reinforced by a year studying at St. Peter’s College of the University of Oxford and two years working as a healthcare best practice researcher and consultant in the private sector.

 After completing my degree in Chicago, I was awarded a Max Weber Fellowship at the European University Institute in Florence, where I collaborated with scholars in other disciplines on issues of migration and citizenship.
-In the summer of 2015, I was appointed Instructor of Modern and Contemporary European History at the University of Colorado Denver.
-Since that time, I have also accepted a co-appointment as Instructor of International Studies.
+In the summer of 2015, I was appointed Instructor of Modern and Contemporary European History at the University of Colorado Denver, and subsequently accepted a co-appointment as Instructor of International Studies.
 For family reasons, I returned to Europe in the late 2010s, teaching online for CU Denver and at Humboldt University in Berlin before accepting a position at Keele University in the West Midlands of Britain.
 There, I had the good fortune to not only teach history, but to leverage my pedagogical experiences to "teach how to teach."

-Outside of the university, I am passionate about classical music and the visual arts, but also enjoy a walk in the mountains, a stroll in the city, or a bit of sports.
+Outside of the university, I am passionate about classical music, languages, and the visual arts, but also enjoy a walk in the mountains, a stroll in the city, or a bit of sports.
 Over the years, I have also been fortunate to have lived in several countries.
 From my research and professional life, I maintain a deep interest in issues of health care, migration, and education.